 While we can’t bring back the dog who suffered and died in New Jersey, we can all do our best to make sure this doesn’t happen again.
 Here’s how:

 - Keep an eye out for dogs who are chained or penned outdoors in your area.
 In a lawful manner, make sure that they have shelter and water that isn’t frozen, and politely urge their owners to let them stay indoors.
-If it’s very cold outside or if you see a dog who is being denied enough food, water, or shelter, call animal control or the police immediately.
-If authorities are unresponsive, contact PETA.
+If it’s very cold outside and you see a dog who is being denied enough food, water, or shelter, call animal control or the police immediately.
+If authorities are unresponsive and the situation is an emergency, contact PETA.

 - Take roaming animals inside until you can find their guardians or get them to an animal shelter.
 If strays won’t let you come near them, provide them with food and water and call animal control or your local humane society for assistance in trapping them and getting them indoors.
 Seriously, you could be their only hope.